R3dCr3sc3nt/R3dCr3sc3nt.github.io/_posts/2017-06-07-OSCP-Review.md

 ## Conclusions

 Overall, I found the course content and exam to be fun, addictive, challenging and rewarding.
+The scope of the content covers fundamental skills that might be hard to acquire in a less structured way.
 However, it wasn't the life-changing, brain-melting experience that I had heard/read about elsewhere.
 Maybe this is because I didn't have to balance the demands of a full-time job while taking the course, or because the CTFs had primed me to expect the worst.
 Either way, it was a good experience that I would recommend to anyone interested in breaking into the security field or simply interested in hacking.

 \* I was later reminded that Shellshock does infact make an appearance in the course.
 My bad.